EncryptedDude/hello-word/README.md

 It's just a test
 Hello commrades
 I really want to lern to code and do stufs like cyber security.
-I've learned how to disapear with a big pink elephant, however it carried my cellphone and i lost them.
+I've learned how to disapear with a big pink elephant, however it carried my cellphone and i lose them.